-We charge commission on confirmed stays and non-refundable bookings (regardless of whether the guest stayed at your property).
+We charge commission on confirmed stays and non-refundable bookings – regardless of whether or not the guest stayed at your property.
 However, there are some situations when you don’t need to pay commission.
 We’ve also built a tool to help you automatically accept free cancellation requests that guests make within a timeframe of your choice.

 In this article

 We charge commission on confirmed stays, regardless of whether or not a guest stays at your property.

 - You charge guests for non-refundable or partially refundable no-shows or cancellations

 - You charge guests who cancel after the free cancellation period ended